paveljurca/notes/sber/a.md

 .

-[..] for character is not what you do, it's the way you do it / James Hillman, The Soul's Code
+[..] for character is not what you do, it's the way you do it / James Hillman The Soul's Code

 .

-Remember there are no shortcuts, son / Lou Mannheim, Wall Street
+Remember there are no shortcuts, son / Lou Mannheim Wall Street

 .